 Follow this road past all the houses and take the path to the right of the Noticeboard and postbox.
 Emerging on the next road, cross carefully into West Heath.
+Soon there will be a gate on your right onto the heath.
 This nature reserve is being managed to try and encourage the rare heathland species to return.
-Stonechats,
+Stonechats, Chiffchaffs and Whitethroats can be found here and Willow Warblers often sing through the summer.